Vin181/odin-recipes/README.md

 # odin-recipes
 Add 3 food recipes to the website project using HTML

-In this commit, we have added 3 food recipes to the website project using HTML.
-The recipes include [insert recipe names], and they have been added to the website to showcase our HTML skills.
-We have used semantic HTML tags to structure the recipes and make the website more accessible.
-Additionally, we have added images and descriptions for each recipe to make them more appealing and informative.
-These changes will enhance the user experience of the website and demonstrate our proficiency in HTML development.
+In this commit, three food recipes have been added to the website project using HTML.
+The recipes, which include ramen, omurice, and takoyaki have been added to showcase HTML skills.
+Semantic HTML tags were used to structure the recipes, making the website more accessible.
+Images and descriptions were also added to each recipe to make them more appealing and informative.
+These changes will enhance the user experience of the website and demonstrate proficiency in HTML development.